- The website Access Denied error is an issue that you will encounter if you encounter certain browser imperfections.

 - We have even more articles like the one below in our dedicated Browser Errors Hub.

-- More information can be found on our dedicated Debugging and Diagnostics page.
+- More useful guides can be found on our Browsers category.

 The Access Denied error is a relatively common one that can arise in alternative browsers.
 The Access Denied error message states: